X

 I can rely on:

-• . projects completed during training
+• .
+Projects completed during training programs.

-• . group work
+• .
+Collaborative group projects.

-• . internships or part-time jobs
+• .
+Internships or student employment.

 For example, if I mention teamwork, I can explain how I worked with a group on a project.
 If I mention organizational skills, I can describe a situation where I had to manage several tasks at the same time.